Maxhasnoidea/Floyd-Steinberg-Dithering/README.md

 # Floyd-Steinberg-Dithering
-Floyd-Steinberg Dithering by Daniel Shiffman improved for use by Me
+Floyd-Steinberg Dithering by Daniel Shiffman optimized for use by Me

 Run Code,
 Uploade Picture,